What George Stephenson Taught Me About Building Model RailwaysOn January 29, 2016 Info 5 Comments Tags: Railway Engineers

 Clay is a railway modellers best friend.

 And it’s ideal for model railways.
 It’s cheap, long lasting and very adaptable.
-It’s used to improve the look of track sides, add texture and realism to foam board buildings, road surfaces and on its own to make small stone work constructions – dry stone walls etc (master model maker Ian Robinson is a guru of clay stone work).
-I use it to add natural look to the foam-board walls of my Tin mine.
+It’s used to improve the look of track sides, add texture and realism to foam board buildings, road surfaces and on its own to make small stone work constructions – dry stone walls etc (master model maker Iain Robinson is a guru of clay stone work.
+Sadly his blog is no longer available but there’s an archive of one of one his pages on his techniques here).
+I use it to add a natural look to the foam-board walls of my Tin mine.
 It can also be used as a mould for metal casting, wheels and the like.

 > What structures on your N or OO gauge railway could you make from clay?